Forex Trading Without Stop-Loss: No Stop-Loss Forex Strategy

 This article will provide you with everything you need to know about Forex trading without a stop-loss.
 This article will also present you with a no stop-loss Forex strategy that you can use in your trading, as well as, a breakdown of the advantages and disadvantages of these types of strategies.

-A successful Forex trader uses a wide variety of trading tools.
-For example, you can use stop-losses to better protect your account.
 Just in case you're unfamiliar with the concept, let's explore what stop-loss means.
 A stop-loss is an order that a Forex trader places on an instrument, which remains until that instrument reaches a specific price, then it automatically executes a sell or buy action, depending on the nature of the initial order (buy if it was a short order, sell if it was a buy order).
 Setting a stop-loss is particularly useful for removing emotions from your trading decisions, and keeping a constant watch on your positions, so you don't have to.

 However, you may sometimes hear about traders who trade Forex profitably without a stop-loss.
 In fact, some traders are opposed to using stop-losses at all.
 These traders rely on Forex no stop-loss strategy to bring them profit.
 Some of them do succeed, but the majority don't.
 Before you decide on whether or not to use a stop-loss strategy, you should consider the advantages and disadvantages of placing stops.
 Even then, it would be wise to test out your no stop-loss strategy on a Demo account first, before you use it in the live markets.